FROM DUBLIN TO LONDON - 2017

 Meet your Tour Director and travelling companions and start your day in the "Fair City" with an orientation drive along statue-lined O'Connell Street; elegant Georgian squares with their tall red brick townhouses, colourful doors, and wrought-iron decorated windows; Oscar Wilde's Trinity College; and St. Patrick's Cathedral.
 Why not end the day with an optional Irish cabaret evening including dinner, dance, song, and laughter?
 (B)

 Head for dairy farm country in the centre of the "Emerald Isle."
 Stop in Galway, a popular seaside destination and a buzzing cosmopolitan centre with colourful shops and a busy cafe and bar culture.
-Then, cross the glacial-era limestone plateau of The Burren to visit the spectacular 203-metre (668-foot) CLIFFS OF MOHER before heading for Ennis, county town of Clare.
-Tonight's optional opportunity: a medieval banquet at Knappogue Castle.
+Then, cross the glacial-era limestone plateau of The Burren to visit the spectacular 203-metre (668-foot) CLIFFS OF MOHER before heading for Limerick on the River Shannon.
+Tonight's optional opportunity: a medieval banquet at historic Castle.
 (B)

 Stop for photos in Adare, one of Ireland's prettiest villages, beautifully set in woods along the Maigue River, and with thatched cottages lining its wide main street.
 In County Kerry, join the road known as the RING OF KERRY for a 160-kilometre (100-mile) coastal panoramic drive.
 Focus your camera on sparkling seascapes, mountains dotted with brightly coloured farmhouses, winding lanes bordered with subtropical vegetation, and views of the Lakes of Killarney from Ladies View.
 Later, discover Killarney, a town full of history, heritage, and world-class hospitality.
 A special optional adventure awaits: take a horse-drawn jaunting car along the national park lakeshore for pictures of Ross Castle.
 (B,D)